jshea2/Art-Net-for-LIFX-HTTP/README.md

 ## Notes:
 - Current workaround for "Clearing Patch" is to go to "View>Reload".
 This will reset everything, including re-inputting your Access Token.
-- The latency is usually around 1.5 seconds for LIFX Bulb response, because of how the API relays the data.
-I'm currently working on adding "Fast Mode", so commands will (hopefully) be received instantaneously.
 - Other features not available, but currently in the works:
    - Deleting "Patched" Bulbs
-   - Saving Show Patch File's
-   - Modifying Patch if patching from the same bulb, but different address

 Join the Discord server Community: